chrisman/chrisman.github.io/drafts/blogging.md

 So how do we get back to simple?

-Here's the bare minimum requirements for a blog site:
+Here are my concerns for a blog site:

 1. Content
 2. Style
 3. Build
 3. Hosting

+My requirements for each concern are mostly that they be as simple as possible.
+That they get out of my way and let me create and share content.

 ### Content